So you thought a top sheet, or flat sheet, was just for use on the bed, right? Wrong! There are many fun and useful ways to utilize a Flat Sheet!

 At one time, all sheets were flat sheets, created without pockets or elastic, which were tucked around the mattress.
 That is, until 1959, when Bertha Berman patented a design for a fitted sheet with elastic pockets that tucked around the edges of the mattress.
 Berman’s design took off and can now be found on beds around the world!

-Many hotels to this day make their beds with flat sheets on top and bottom, as it easier to fold a flat sheet than a fitted, and requires less lifting of the mattress, which was causing carpel tunnel syndrome for housekeepers.
+Many hotels to this day make their beds with flat sheets on top and bottom, as it easier to fold a flat sheet than a fitted.
+This requires less lifting of the mattress, which was causing carpel tunnel syndrome for housekeepers.

-Some people say that the younger generation doesn't use a flat sheet at all, and prefers the European way of sleeping which simply uses a fitted sheet with a duvet cover.
-They feel that the flat sheet moves about, requires too much 'remaking' of the bed, and gets bunched up around their ankles, and is a waste of time!
+Some people say that the younger generation doesn’t use a flat sheet at all, and prefers the European way of sleeping.
+This is just using a Fitted Sheet with a Duvet Cover and pillowcases.
+They feel that the flat sheet moves about, requires too much ‘remaking’ of the bed.
+Nobody likes a flat sheet bunching around their ankles, and feel the flat sheet is a waste of time!

 But back to creative uses for flat sheets!
 In no particular order, here are some wonderful ways to use a flat sheet:

-- Outdoor movie screen.
+Outdoor movie screen.
 Simply hang it from a clothesline or tack to the side of the house, and shine your projector on it.
-Get out the comfy pillows, blankets, popcorn and soda, invite family and neighbors and settle in to a fun summer time outdoor movie theater!
+Get out the comfy pillows, blankets, popcorn and soda, invite family and neighbors.
+Settle in to a fun summer time outdoor movie theater!

-- Halloween or Toga costumes.
+You can wear it to a Halloween or Toga costume party.
 Wrap a White flat sheet around you and tie at the shoulder for a darling Toga, or cut eye and mouth holes and drape over your head for a cute ghost at Halloween parties.

-- Smaller uses.
-If you can cut the flat sheet down, they can also be used for small pet bed covers, liners in pet carriers, swaddling blankets, garage rags, stuffed animals, bandages, and anything that you need a little 'disposable' fabric for.
+Smaller uses.
+If you can cut the flat sheet down, they can also be used for small pet bed covers, liners in pet carriers.
+Also as swaddling blankets, garage rags, stuffed animals, bandages.
+Or anything that you need a little ‘disposable’ fabric for.